BioBoost/course_programming_from_base_to_ace/docs/02_basic_building_blocks/README.md

 Take a look at the example flowchart below.
 It is a more extended version of the guessing game example introduced previously.
 The game generates a random number between 0 and 1000.
 The user is asked to guess the number, while the game states if the user should guess higher or lower.

 ![Secret Number Guessing Game](./img/secret_number_guessing_game.png)

-## Train Yourself

-### Multiple Choice

-1. What is not a basic building block of a programming language?

-    * Variables
-    * Loops
-    * Strings
-    * Operators

-### Exercises and Challenges

-Checkout the exercises and challenges which can be found at [https://github.com/BioBoost/csharp_practical](https://github.com/BioBoost/csharp_practical).